afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 {: .alert }
 > Cash App Pay is currently available in the following region(s): US

-You can addd Cash App Pay support using your Afterpay merchant account.
+With our latest enhancements, you can now support taking Cash App Pay payments using your Afterpay merchant account.
 To do this, you must generate a token by sending a server-to-server call to the [Afterpay API Create Checkout endpoint][create-checkout-endpoint-docs]{:target="_blank"} with the parameter `isCashAppPay` set to `true`.
 This method requires importing and implementing the Cash App Pay Kit SDK.

 {: .info }
 > When creating a checkout token, you must set both `redirectConfirmUrl` and `redirectCancelUrl`.
 If they are not set, an error will be returned from the server and the SDK will output a malformed JSON error.
 The SDK’s example merchant server sets the parameters [here][example-server-props]{:target='_blank'}. ee more details at [Redirect Method][api-reference-props]{:target='_blank'} in the Standard Checkout API.